 - Nikki KeelingEducation Manager

-Imogen manages and co-ordinates the One Million Trees in One Day project.
+Imogen manages and co-ordinates the Trees on the Land project.

 Each spring native trees are distributed to farmers, smallholders, community groups, schools, colleges and many others for a one day planting event.
-The project works to establish trees as woodlands, hedgerows, shelter belts, orchards, coppice groves, agroforestry and reforestation projects.
+The projects work to establish trees as woodlands, hedgerows, shelter belts, orchards, coppice groves, agroforestry and reforestation projects.